barryeee/AK/README.md

 # AK
-An RPG text adventrue game based running on FluffOS and Dead Souls mudlib
+An RPG text adventure game  running on FluffOS and and derived from Dead Souls mudlib